stahaahmed999-collab/WRO-FutureEngineers-KGSDownforce/README.md

 **Why XTOOL Education AI Camera 2.0?**
 The XTOOL Education AI Camera 2.0 provides built-in color and object detection, reducing the processing load on the main controller.
 It outputs clean, actionable signals that integrate well with our block-based code structure.

-**Why Block-Based Programming?**
-Our team chose Scratch because it allows rapid development and easy debugging of logic flows.
-The visual block structure makes it straightforward for all team members to understand, modify, and test the code collaboratively.
-As noted in WRO guidelines, there are no restrictions on programming language — block-based coding is fully accepted.

 \---